cobilab/chester/README.md

 <p align="center"><img src="imgs/logo.png"
 alt="CHESTER" width="300" height="300" border="0" /></p>
 CHESTER is an alignment-free tool to compute and visualise uniqueness (Relative Absent Words) maps.
 The references can be non-aligned, such as those outputed directly from NGS plataforms (FASTQ), while the target sequences should be aligned (FASTA).
-CHESTER has a probabilistic way to detect the relative absense of large k-mer sizes (up to 30), namely using bloom filters, although it can also run in a deterministic mode, namely using and array table (below contexts 17) or a hash table (above 16 and up to 30).
+CHESTER has a probabilistic way to detect the relative absense of large k-mer sizes (up to 30), namely using bloom filters.

 ## INSTALLATION ##